EU rules for production and labelling of organic products

 Production rules for farmers

-Today “group certification” is only allowed in developing third countries.
-With the new regulation it will be allowed everywhere in the world, including the EU.
+Before, “group certification” was only allowed in developing third countries.
+With the new regulation this is now allowed everywhere in the world, including the EU.
 Group certification means that a certain number of small farmers can get organised and be certified as a single entity.
-One certificate will cover all the farmers, who cannot sell their certified products other than through the group itself.
+One certificate covers all the farmers, who cannot sell their certified products other than through the group itself.
 Specific criteria are established to define what categories of farmers can join the group.

-With the new regulation it will be possible for organic farmers to access heterogeneous material i.e., mostly seed for arable crops.
-Today this seed is not ‘legally’ available to farmers because it is characterised by a high level of genetic and phenotypic diversity.
+With the new regulation it is now possible for organic farmers to access heterogeneous material i.e., mostly seed for arable crops.
+Previously this seed was not ‘legally’ available to farmers because it is characterised by a high level of genetic and phenotypic diversity.
 This diversity is very good for organic farming – as opposed to the general seed law that requires high level of homogeneity of seed.

 The concept of cultivating in close connection with the soil is reinforced in the new regulation.
 Very few exceptions to this rule are allowed, for instance the production of chicory heads or sprouts.
 A ten-year derogation is also given to “demarcated beds”, which are traditionally used in some Nordic countries.
-The derogation will apply to the existing and certified operations in only three countries: Finland, Sweden and Denmark.
+The derogation applies to the existing and certified operations in only three countries: Finland, Sweden, and Denmark.

 For livestock farmers, higher percentages of feed should come from the farm itself or from the same region.
 60% (70% from 2023 on) of feed for cows, sheep, goats, horses, deer and rabbit and 30% for pigs and poultry should be of regional origin.
-Today, these percentages are 60% and 20% respectively.
+Under the past regulation, these percentages were 60% and 20% respectively.

-Derogations that are currently permanent will be transitional in the new regulation.
+Derogations that were permanent are now transitional in the new regulation.
 Therefore, farmers have continued access to non-organic seed or young animals when those are not available as organic – for a certain period only.
-The transition of derogations will be supported by national databases that will make the quantity of organic seed and young animals publicly available.
+The transition of derogations is supported by national databases that make the quantity of organic seed and young animals publicly available.
 It is stated clearly that these derogations can only be used when organic seed and organic young animals are not available on the market.

 Production rules for food processors

-In the new regulation, the use of natural flavours will be strongly restricted.
-Today, all natural flavours are allowed, while from 2021 on only natural flavours originating from the mentioned ingredients can be used in organic processing.
-For example, only “natural lemon flavouring” will be allowed, which means that the flavouring is at least 95% obtained from lemon.
-Rules for obtaining organic flavours will also be detailed.
+In the new regulation, the use of natural flavours is strongly restricted.
+Previously, all natural flavours were allowed, while since 2021 on only natural flavours originating from the mentioned ingredients can be used in organic processing.
+For example, only “natural lemon flavouring” is allowed, which means that the flavouring is at least 95% obtained from lemon.
+Rules for obtaining organic flavours are also be detailed.

-A restricted list for cleaning and disinfection products for use in processing will be established.
-Today such restricted list does not exist.
+A restricted list for cleaning and disinfection products for use in processing has been established for the first time.

 The flexibility to indicate the origin of ingredients is slightly increased.
-Currently, to identify a product as from “EU agriculture” or “Bulgarian agriculture”, at least 98% of the ingredients should be farmed in the EU (or in Bulgaria).
-With the new regulation the minimum percentage will be 95% and even a region can be mentioned, e.g., if 95% of the ingredients are farmed in Tuscany, the reference “Tuscany agriculture” can be used.
+Previously, to identify a product as from “EU agriculture” or “Bulgarian agriculture”, at least 98% of the ingredients had to be farmed in the EU (or in Bulgaria).
+With the new regulation the minimum percentage is 95% and even a region can be mentioned, e.g., if 95% of the ingredients are farmed in Tuscany, the reference “Tuscany agriculture” can be used.

 Control and certification

-The organic control system will be closely linked to the new general legislation2 on official controls for food and feed that was published in 2017.
+The organic control system is closely linked to the new general legislation on official controls for food and feed that was published in 2017.
 Additionally, specific control requirements for organic are detailed in the new organic regulation.

-Besides the aforementioned group certification, the other novelty is that the annual physical inspection will not be mandatory for everyone.
-Today this applies to 100% of certified farms / facilities.
+Besides the aforementioned group certification, the other novelty is that the annual physical inspection is not anymore mandatory for everyone.
+Previously, this applied to 100% of certified farms / facilities.
 A derogation for low-risk farms / facilities implies that those farms / facilities are inspected every 24 months rather than every year.
-Controls will have a strong risk-based focus.
+Controls now have a strong risk-based focus.

-Retailers that only sell pre-packaged organic products will not need certification but will be subjected to the checks of the general official controls legislation.
+Retailers that only sell pre-packaged organic products do not need certification but are subjected to the checks of the general official controls legislation.
 Additionally, Member States can decide to exempt farmers who sell small quantities of organic products directly to the final consumer from certification.

 The topic that was heavily debated during the legislative process was related to the actions to be taken when residues of non-allowed substances are detected on organic products.
 Member States have different procedures and an agreement has not been found.
 Therefore, Member States can continue applying their national approaches until the topic will be discussed again in 2022/2023.

-In the new regulation, there will be two systems to import organic products from outside the EU:
+In the new regulation, there are two systems to import organic products from outside the EU:

-Certifiers: where there is not a trade agreement, the Commission will establish a list of recognised control bodies / authorities that will be authorised to perform controls and certification in Third Countries.
-The EU regulation will be implemented identically within the EU and outside the EU.
-Some flexibility will be allowed for the use of plant protection products and / or fertilisers traditionally used in Third Countries.
+Certifiers: where there is not a trade agreement, the Commission establishes a list of recognised control bodies / authorities that are authorised to perform controls and certification in Third Countries.
+The EU regulation is to be implemented identically within the EU and outside the EU.
+Some flexibility is allowed for the use of plant protection products and / or fertilisers traditionally used in Third Countries.